jamancio/prime-anchor-system/The_Prime_Anchor_System_Conclusion.md

 This is why _both_ systems worked 100% of the time.
 The fix is always nearby for _any_ search protocol.

 This investigation began with the search for a single, secret "path" (the $S_n$ sequence) and concluded by proving that the _entire landscape_ is solid ground.
 The research is therefore complete.
 The final discovery is not about the "Prime Anchor System," but about the profound, non-random, and densely structured nature of the prime numbers themselves.

+This work therefore transitions from the solved puzzle of the Prime Anchor System to a new, evidence-backed conjecture, which can be stated as the **Prime Neighborhood Saturation Conjecture**: *The prime number line is so non-randomly structured that the neighborhood around any 'messy' prime (a Law I failure) is 100% saturated with 'clean' fixes, to the point that even a random search protocol cannot fail to find one*.